 Maintaining confidentiality of the peer review and editorial decision-making process at all levels is a requirement as well as complying with data protection regulations (including GDPR).
 The invited reviewer should declare any competing interest before assessing the manuscript.
 SPACE International Journal of Space Studies in Architecture and Urban Design does not permit reviewers to involve a colleague as a co-reviewer for an article and to share the manuscript.

 In the process of investigating any ethical query, the submitted manuscript, author, reviewer/s, and any other person/s who is involved will be treated in confidence.
 It should be known that during an investigation there may be a need to share information with the third parties, such as the ethics committee and/or the authors’ institution at the discretion of the Editor-in-Chief.

 SPACE International Journal of Space Studies in Architecture and Urban Design is a Subscription-based (non-OA) Journal.
-Publisher own the rights to the articles in the journal.
+Publisher own the rights of the articles in this journal.
 The articles can be read by subscribing to the Journal either individually or institutionally.
 In order to use the articles in any way, permission from the publisher must be obtained.
 Optional Open Access publication is available in this journal.
 See Optional Open Access publication if you are interested in OAP.

 Assigning the copyright enables SPACE Studies Publications to:

 - Manage the work of an author effectively and publish it.